dsyahput/Capture-and-Record-Video-using-Zed-Camera/README.md

 Press the 's' key to start recording the video.
 Press the 'x' key to stop the recording.
 Press 'Esc' to exit the program.
+The video will be saved in the 'videos' folder.